chaoticzeros/halo-sapp-docs/setup/index.rst

 .. note:: SAPP comes in a .7z archive.

-    You will need to use some program to extract the .7z archive.
+    You will need to use a program to extract the .7z archive.
     For Windows you can use 7-zip. (http://www.7-zip.org)

-.. rubric:: Go throug the following steps in order to get your server up and running.
+.. rubric:: Contents

 .. toctree::
     :maxdepth: 2
-    :numbered:

-    initialize
-    files
-    init
+    start
+    config
     troubleshooting
     more